killercoda/scenario-examples/mv_indexes_lab_2/step1.md

-In this step, you'll set up the environment by creating a one-node Scylla cluster.
+In this step, you'll set up the environment by creating a one-node ScyllaDB cluster.
 You’ll then connect to the cluster with the CQL Shell, create a keyspace, a table, insert some data into the newly created table, and read the data.
 Next you'll consider what can be done if you want to query the table by a field that isn't part of the primary key.

 ![](https://university.scylladb.com/800x400-blog-allow-filtering/)

 ## Setup and Creating the Base Table - on Terminal #1

-Start by creating a Docker container with Scylla.
+Start by creating a Docker container with ScyllaDB.
 This tutorial was created with version 4.3:

 `docker run --name scylla-si -d scylladb/scylla:4.3.0 --overprovisioned 1 --smp 1`{{execute}}